3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/html/html-dom.md

 ### Initializing a page

-Every site should start with:
+Every site should start with these 5 tags:

 ```html
 <!DOCTYPE html>